SharathRao62/IpLab/README.md

 ![image](https://user-images.githubusercontent.com/72368912/104435117-03ba1b00-55b2-11eb-97ae-495cc3f69357.png)

-4 Develop a program to convert the color image to gray scale and binary image.
+4).Develop a program to convert the color image to gray scale and binary image.

 Description:
 Types of an image